To Stay or Not to Stay in the Pre-train Basin: Insights on Ensembling in Transfer Learning: Experimental setup

 \section{Experimental setup}

-{\bf Data, architectures and pre-training.} In all experiments, we use a standard ResNet-50 architecture \citep{resnet}.
-We consider two types of pre-training on the ImageNet dataset: supervised and self-supervised with the BYOL method~\citep{byol}.
+{\bf Data, architectures, and pre-training.} In most of the experiments, we use a standard ResNet-50 architecture~\citep{resnet} and consider two types of pre-training on the ImageNet dataset~\citep{imagenet}: supervised and self-supervised with the BYOL method~\citep{byol}.
 We use $5$ independently pre-trained checkpoints in both cases.
-As for target tasks, we chose three image classification tasks: CIFAR-10~\citep{cifar10}, CIFAR-100~\citep{cifar100}, and SUN-397~\citep{sun}.
+As for target tasks, we choose three image classification tasks: CIFAR-10~\citep{cifar10}, CIFAR-100~\citep{cifar100}, and SUN-397~\citep{sun}.
 For SUN-397, we use only the first train/test split of the ten specified in the original paper.
+We also experiment with a CLIP model~\citep{clip} on the ImageNet target task in Section~\ref{sec:large_scale}, other non-natural image classification target tasks in Appendix~\ref{app:non_natural}, and Swin-T transformers~\citep{swin} in Appendix~\ref{app:transformer}.

 {\bf Fine-tuning of individual models.} We replace the last fully-connected layer with a randomly initialized layer having an appropriate number of classes and then fine-tune the whole network using mini-batch SGD with batch size $256$, momentum $0.9$, and cosine learning rate schedule~\citep{cosine_lr}.
-We select the number of epochs based on~\citet{im_transfer}: for each dataset, we compute how many epochs correspond to $20000$ SGD steps and round it down.
-Thus, $102/102/256$ epochs are used for CIFAR-10/CIFAR-100/SUN-397.
-For each target task and each type of pre-training, we choose the optimal weight decay and initial learning rate for fine-tuning by grid search, allocating a validation subset from the training set (see Appendix~\ref{app:exp_setup} for more detail).
+For each target task and each type of pre-training, we choose the optimal number of epochs, weight decay, and initial learning rate for fine-tuning by grid search, allocating a validation subset from the training set (see Appendix~\ref{app:exp_setup} for more detail).